GlobalLives/globallives/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 6. Google Analytics Dashboard Traffic Overview
 7. Google Analytics Dashboard statistics per page on Frontend
 8. Google Analytics Dashboard cities on region map
+9. Google Analytics Dashboard Widget

 == License ==

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 31.05.2014 - v4.2.20 =
+- bugfix: russian country map is not working
+- bugfix: only administrator can see stats while using a cache plugin
+- bugfix: division by zero on frontend widget
+- added german translation
+- added spanish translation

+= 28.04.2014 - v4.2.19 =
+- added portuguese translation
+- frontend widget CSS fix
+- added remarketing, demographics and interests tracking support
+- universal analytics is now the default tracking method
+- CSS fix for dashboard widgets

+= 04.04.2014 - v4.2.18 =
+- translations bugfix
+- menu display tweaks
+- removed debugging log file
+- permissions fix for WPMU
+- URI fix for frontend filters (top pages and top searches)
+- exclude frontend stats in preview mode
+- updated download filters
+- by default administrators are not excluded from tracking
+- bugfix for refresh_profiles() method

+= 01.04.2014 - v4.2.17 =
+- fixed on/off toggle bug for frontend settings

+= 30.03.2014 - v4.2.16 =
+- properly nonce verification

+= 28.03.2014 - v4.2.15 =
+- force token reset procedure when failing to authenticate
+- deleting refresh token transient on uninstall
+- trying to catch all possible exceptions in gapi
+- no token reset on network connection errors
+- fixed screen options bug
+- added capability to select each role for access levels and exclude tracking
+- added links to top pages table
+- added links to top referrers table
+- added option to display Chart&Totals/Chart/Totals to frontend widget
+- retrieving realtime analytics with wp ajax
+- switching to default jquery-ui-tooltip wordpress library
+- fixed settings link not displayed in plugins page

+= 23.03.2014 - v4.2.14 =
+- bugfix for error reporting
+- custom API credential are now saved before starting the authorization procedure
+- hiding additional info in log data

+= 23.03.2014 - v4.2.13 =
+- bugfix for I18n
+- implemented a basic debugging log
+- CURL required error messages
+- option to hide all other properties/views from Select Domain list
+- added periodical _transient_timeout cleanup
+- fixed bug in property refresh method
+- disable hide option when none or a single property is available
+- better handling errors when a user authorizes without actually having a Google Analytics account
+- fixed bug in token revoke method
+- fixed bug in token refresh method
+- additional validations on frontend features

+= 10.03.2014 - v4.2.12 =
+- refreshing charts when the time interval changes
+- saving last selection
+- minimizing requests by using same query serial for frontend and backend queries
+- fixed bug in dashboard's switch options for non-admins
+- fixed Notice: Undefined index: ga_dash_frontend_stats for new installs
+- no more queries if there is no token

+= 09.03.2014 - v4.2.11 =
+- added support for enhanced link attribution
+- bugfix on classic tracking code

+= 08.03.2014 - v4.2.10 =
+- using predefined color for pie charts

+= 24.02.2014 - v4.2.9b =
+- refresh token handles additional uncaught exceptions
+- partially resolved conflicts with other analytics plugins

+= 23.02.2014 - v4.2.8b =
+- checkboxes replaced with switch on/off buttons
+- multiple bug fixes

+= 16.02.2014 - v4.2.7b =
+- plugin code rewritten from scratch
+- new enhanced, user friendly interface
+- added custom tracking code
+- added a new frontend widget
+- cache improvements, loading speeds optimization, less GAPI queries
+- responsive design

 = 20.01.2014 - v4.2.6 =
 - google analytics api token refresh bugfix